stroiman/go-dom/README.md

 ## Project status

-This is still very early in the project.
-Currently, I have
+The current state of the project is, you can start a "browser" connected to a Go `http.Handler` (the intention is to use the root handler, that you normally expose on a TCP port; not a route, but feel free to do whatever you want).

+The browser can open an HTML file, execute included scripts (remote scripts are downloaded).
+The DOM is exposed as native Go objects, allowing the test code to inspect or modify them, and JavaScript can also be executed from Go code.

+Only a very minimal subset of the DOM specification is implemented.

+- HTML parsing is done in 2 steps
-- Parsing of HTML using [x/net/html](https://pkg.go.dev/golang.org/x/net/html)
+  - Step 1 parsing of HTML using [x/net/html](https://pkg.go.dev/golang.org/x/net/html)
       - Using `x/net/html` gives HTML rendering (i.e., support for `outerHTML`) out of the box.
       - Libraries exist implementing XPath on top of this.
   - 2nd pass into my own structure
     - `x/net/html` does not have the interface that a Browser wants, so I wrap this to provide the browser DOM both to JavaScript and Go.
     - The library doesn't support the insertion steps, e.g., when a `<script>` is connected to the DOM, it should be executed (simplified).
 - Embedding of v8 engine.[^4]
-  - This currently only exposes a subset of the DOM functions, but is enough to identify the issues
-- Ability to connect directly to an `http.Handler`
+  - Expose the navite Go objects to JavaScript

+### Memory Leaks

+The current implementation is leaking memory for the scope of a "Browser".
+I.e., all DOM nodes created and deleted for the lifetime of the browser will stay in memory until the browser is ready for garbage collection.

+The problem here is that this is a marriage between two garbage collected systems, and what is conceptually _one object_ is split into two, a Go object and a JavaScript wrapper.
+As long of them is reachable; so must the other be.

+I could join them into one; but that would result in an undesired coupling; the DOM implementation being coupled to the JavaScript execution engine.

+Another solution to this problem involves the use of weak references.
+This exists as an `internal` but [was accepted](https://github.com/golang/go/issues/67552) as a feature.

+Because of that, and because the browser is only intended to be kept alive for the scope of a single short lived test, I have postponed dealing with memory management.

 ### Demonstration